Related product I-Share

 Integration Profile: SMTP Mail Handling Definitions Section with new DKIM Active option left unchecked

-12. Click the Save button at the top right to save your Mail Handling integration profile.
+12. Verify that your Mail Handling Integration Profile has the same checkboxes and radio buttons enabled as seen in the previous screenshot.
+Then, click the Save button at the top right to save your Mail Handling integration profile; this will save the profile with all of your recent changes including the enabling of the DKIM Setup box.
 Wait for a response from your institution's DNS Administrator that they have created the 2 CNAME records.

 14. Once you have verified that the previous test has succeeded, then you may check the DKIM Active box, then click the Save button to save your changes.Integration Profile: SMTP Mail Handling Definitions Section with DKIM Active checked